+German cookie recipes, aka Kekse or Plätzchen, are the BEST!
 Crispy, crunchy, buttery, rich, soft, chewy, light, or airy.
 All are easy to make and will satisfy every sweet tooth!
-Perfect for an afternoon "Kaffeeklatsch" or as a sweet finish to that perfect German dinner.

 I'm not really too sure where the original recipe came from, but I've been making them for years and years.

-With the added almond flavoring (my way of creating that marvellous marzipan taste), these are so delicious and so pretty to look at as well.
+With the added almond flavoring (my way of creating that marvelous marzipan taste), these are so delicious and so pretty to look at as well.
 A definite KEEPER!